 Get a translation app

-Not all locals in Beijing speak English and even at the customer services desk in the airport I had many conversations with the help of a translation app in order to deal with my issue.
+Not all locals in Beijing speak English and, even at the customer services desk in the airport I had to converse with the help of a translation app in order to deal with my issue.

 Choose a hotel with English-speaking staff

-I stayed in a hotel and a hostel where both people on the reception desk spoke very good English, however, other tourists have reported some big international hotels did not have English speaking staff which makes the stay a little harder.
+I stayed in a hotel and a hostel where both people on the reception desk spoke very good English, however, other tourists I spoke to said some big international hotels did not have English speaking staff which made their stay a little harder.

-Get the name of your hotel in Chinese
+Get the name of your hotel in Mandarin

-It’s always handy to make sure you can navigate your way to you bed at night so ensure you can show a taxi driver the name of the hostel or hostel in Chinese.
-If possible, get this written down before arriving in Beijing too in case you get a taxi from the airport.
+It’s always handy to make sure you can navigate your way to you bed at night so ensure you can show a taxi driver the name of the hostel or hotel in Chinese.
+If possible, get the name of the hotel written down before arriving in Beijing in case you get a taxi from the airport.

 Select your tour guides wisely